A TRIBUTE TO ELIZABETH MYERS

-Born in Manchester on December 23, 1912, both parents of Irish descent, Myers succeeded academically despite numerous hardships during her childhood involving the realities of living in tough economic conditions and an -- at times -- unhappy home life.
+Born in Manchester on December 23, 1912, both parents of Irish descent, Myers succeeded academically despite numerous hardships during her childhood involving the realities of living in tough economic conditions and, at times, an unhappy home life.
 Like many authors she found an escape from daily life in books.
 From an early age she was an avid reader (and later became a regular cinema-goer) and was soon inspired to begin scribbling down her own stories.
 Although she was forced to leave the Notre Dame Convent High School at the age of fourteen, Myers moved to London with her mother and younger sister in the early 1930s.
 Eventually settling in a flat in Hampstead, she worked as a secretary in Fleet Street for a period and gained a circle of good friends in literary circles.
 Among these were the author Eleanor Farjeon (who was later to edit a commemorative pamphlet dedicated to Myers in 1957), whom she met in 1940, and George Earle.
 These contacts and the encouragement she received from those editors and publishers, including her close friend Arthur Waugh (the father of novelists Alec and Evelyn Waugh), who recognized her imaginative talents and literary potential enabled her to finally get her first novel published and sell more of her short stories.
 Myers' writing career had already begun, on part-time-only basis, when she made her first professional sale, a short story called "Gypsy Prayer", to The Countryman magazine.
-She was just 19 years old at the time, but despite successfully submitting several short stories to the newspapers and magazines The Daily Mail, the London Evening News, the Birmingham Weekly Post, Columba, John O'London's Weekly, Catholic World, Scottish Country Life and The Missionary (this last an American magazine) in the 1930s, it was not until 1942 that her first collection of short stories, the slim volume Lost in London and Other Short Stories, was published.
+She was just 19 years old at the time, but despite successfully submitting several short stories to the newspapers and magazines the Daily Mail, the London Evening News, the Birmingham Weekly Post, The Adelphi, The Fortnightly, Here and Now, The Listener, the Manchester Guardian, The Mermaid, New English Weekly, The Wind and the Rain, Columba, John O'London's Weekly, Catholic World, Scottish Country Life and The Missionary (this last an American magazine) in the 1930s, it was not until 1942 that her first collection of short stories, the slim volume Lost in London and Other Short Stories, was published.
 Further collections followed, with more of her stories appearing in the Evening News.

 Given my penchant for discovering short fiction in old newspapers during visits to the British Library (incidentally, this is a hugely neglected area of research), I was pleased to unearth a number of her stories in newspapers dating from the 1930s and '40s.
 The results of my endeavours in this form of literary archaeology are included in the bibliography of her works that I have provided below.
 Without doubt there are other unjustly-overlooked stories by Elizabeth Myers buried in the pages of various periodicals, in addition to those I have already tracked down.
 Hopefully I will be able to dig out more lost gems in the future.
 As a gifted storyteller, Myers' remarkable talent is beyond question.
 Her love of humanity shines through in her novels and short stories.
 It is a delight to read them today and find that they are still relevant, insightful and inspiring.
 Although she died at a young age, Myers left us a legacy of outstanding writings that I trust will continue to be discovered by new generations of discerning readers for years to come.
 Anyone with information to share about Elizabeth Myers is welcome to get in touch (my email address can be found on the homepage of the Evening News website).